joseramosp/Computer_Science_2/Project 5B - Dictionary Lookup with splay tree/Project 5B - Dictionary Lookup with splay tree/README.txt

 7- Print the tree in a way you can identify the levels (or at least the root) 8- Use your list to randomly select domain names to look up.
 9- print the tree (as before) after each look up.

-The requirements for this project are:

-1- Use a linked Record and a Splay tree
-2- Fill the tree and find records in the tree

 * The main of this project is in the "Main.java" file compile and run that file to see the output of the program.